 Japanese Jiu-Jitsu is a fantastic martial combat discipline that has lately gained increasing popularity.
-It is one of the oldest martial arts being practiced today since the Samurai employed it to defeat their opponents via striking and grappling techniques.
+It is one of the oldest martial arts practiced since the Samurai used striking and grappling techniques to defeat their opponents.

-Nowadays, Japanese Jiu-Jitsu (or Jujutsu) is a profusion of combat sports that is gaining more and more prominence due to the various tournaments held throughout the globe.
-Jujutsu is recognized primarily for joint manipulation and throws instead of other styles.
+Nowadays, Japanese Jiu-Jitsu (or Jujutsu) is a profusion of combat sports that is gaining increasing prominence due to the various tournaments held throughout the globe.
+It is recognized primarily for joint manipulation and throws instead of other styles.
 So, you’re maybe wondering; Is Japanese jiu-jitsu good for self-defense?

 Japanese jiu-jitsu is more successful in a no-rules battle since this Japanese fighting technique works very well on the feet, in the clinch, and on the floor.
 As a result, Japanese jiu-jitsu has the potential to be very successful in self-defense and street combat situations.